Rosuav/Gypsum/plugins/README.rst

 GTK2.CheckButton for bools, and MultiLineEntryField for multi-line strings (mark these by starting the label with "\n").

+NOTE: An alternative (and far superior) system is in development.
+It is not yet documented here and may be subject to tweaks, although major changes are highly unlikely.
+Search the source (mainly globals.pike) for 'elements'.

 More advanced usage can incorporate all of the above, and then make small tweaks to handle what doesn't work the easy way.
 It's code.
 Have at it!